Tabernacle (Methodist)

 In Methodism (inclusive of the holiness movement), a tabernacle is the center of a camp meeting, where revival services occur.
+These evangelistic services are aimed at preaching the two works of grace in Methodism: (1) the New Birth and (2) entire sanctification.
+They additionally call backsliders to repentance.
 Tabernacles may be constructed in a cruciform-shaped fashion and are most often made of wood.
 Like the interior of many Methodist churches, in the center of the tabernacle is an altar upon which the Eucharist is consecrated; a pulpit stands near it and is used by preachers to deliver sermons.
-The area of the tabernacle housing the altar and pulpit is delimited by the mourner's bench.
+The area of the tabernacle housing the altar and pulpit is delimited by the mourner's bench, which is used by congregants during altar calls.
 Surrounding the tabernacle itself are usually several cabins and/or tents, where people stay while attending the camp meeting.